 Are glue sticks edible?

 Glue sticks are usually made from PVA, the same as Elmer’s Glue.
 The difference is the viscosity.
 Glue Sticks are more viscous and waxy but are usually still food-safe and non-toxic.

 Of course, this depends on the brand but most glue sticks are designed for kids and crafting, so they usually adhere to the requirement by the FDA that glues used in Schools must be non-toxic, in case a child accidentally eats some.

 Although they are mostly non-toxic, it doesn’t mean you should eat them.
 The waxy glue is more likely to form a blockage in your digestive system since your body has no way of breaking down PVA.

 No, superglue (cyanoacrylate) is not edible.

 Superglue is unsafe to eat because it’s highly reactive.
 If you were to swallow or ingest liquid CA, it would react instantly with the moisture in your mouth and throat.
 Hopefully it’s obvious why this is extremely dangerous.

 Once superglue dries, it becomes a hard plastic.
-If you were to somehow eat a piece of dried superglue, it would be just the same as eating a piece of plastic.
+If you were to somehow eat a piece of dried super glue, it would be just the same as eating a piece of plastic.
 It would pass through your body without reacting.

 Don’t eat glue.

 No household glues are edible.
-Even the non-toxic and food-safe glues like Elmer’s glue is not edible.
+Even the non-toxic and food-safe glues like Elmer’s glue are not edible.
 It might not cause direct harm, but it will give you unwanted digestion issues when you go to the bathroom.